-The check in is pretty smooth if you haven’t already experiencing the famous ‘overbooking’ by Air India !
-If you’re flying with an infant you can skip the long line of check ins and head straight to the business class or priority check in line !
+The check in is pretty smooth but can be dampened by the infamous ‘overbooking’ problem by Air India on specific routes!
+If you’re flying with an infant you can skip the long line of check ins and head straight to the business class or priority check in line.

-The good thing about Air India is that it gives you 10 extra kgs of check in luggage on an infant ticket over and above the generous 25 Kgs of check in luggage limit in an adult ticket.
+The good thing about Air India is that it gives you 10 extra kgs of check in luggage on an infant ticket over and above the generous 25 Kgs of check in baggage limit in an adult ticket.
 Additionally, you can carry a car seat and stroller free of cost.
-You can check it in as a fragile baggage or choose to take it inside the aircraft and use it if the seat next to you is vacant.
-If you know that the flight is full, you can also hand it over to someone at the door of the aircraft or stewardess once you’re inside the plane and real sir there are no empty seats.
+You can check the car seat and the stroller on Air India as fragile baggage or choose to take it inside the aircraft and use the car seat if the seat next to you is vacant.
+The stroller will be taken away from you at the door of the aircraft and given back when you deboard the plane.
+If you know that the flight is full, you can also hand the car seat over to someone at the door of the aircraft or stewardess once you’re inside the plane and real sir there are no empty seats.
 The ground staff will hand over the car seat / stroller to you when you deboard the plane if you request for it or you will receive it at the belt as fragile items.

 PRO TIP: At certain airports, like the DELHI T3 or IGI Airport, you have a separate counter designated for fragile items so don’t keep waiting at the belt expecting the car seat and stroller to make an appearance in the end.